skuzzle/snapshot-tests/readme/README.md

 within a test.
 This framework comes with a sophisticated approach for detecting those orphaned files.
 By default, we will log a warning with the found orphan.
 You can temporarily place the `@DeleteOrphanedSnapshots` annotation on a snapshot test class to have those files deleted automatically.

+**Warning:** Deleting orphans should be handled with care.
+There might be raw occasions where we falsely detect a snapshot file as orphan (especially if you are running only parts of your test suite or have disabled tests).